TheGoodGoomba/TalkatooMoonImages/README.md

 ![image](https://github.com/TheGoodGoomba/TalkatooMoonImages/assets/67541077/cba233ab-7eb2-4d0d-836a-78c8601a26a6)

+Watch [this video](https://youtu.be/fbk-O3lpr7E) for a short demonstration of its use.

 ## How to use
 Download the .zip from the latest release, extract the files and then run TalkatooMoonImages.exe.
 (Note that you'll need the [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run this).